643 Iraqi Men Disappeared Two Years Ago: Where Are They?

 In late May 2017, Amnesty International researchers were in touch with families in camps for internally displaced people (IDPs) in Anbar governorate who stated that they still have heard nothing about the fate of their loved ones, nor have they been approached by any representatives of Iraq’s central government since last year.

-An internally displaced man whose 26-year-old brother, Ibrahim Hameed Hussein and two cousins, aged 24 and 31, remain missing told Amnesty International his family had heard nothing about their fates a year on: “Just let him come home to his children.
+An internally displaced man whose 26-year-old brother, Ibrahim Hameed Hussein and two cousins, aged 24 and 31, remain missing told Amnesty International his family had heard nothing about their fates: “Just let him come home to his children.
 We ask for nothing else.”

 A representative of the local government of the Anbar governorate informed Amnesty International that families of the disappeared men have faced administrative obstacles when attempting to report their loved ones as missing in local courts.